navarrocantero/lappers/README.md

        - Top gear test track
        - Grand tour test track

-And before select :
+- And after select :

     -  Wheater   (wet,clear..)
-    - Simulated Time?
-    (select if is a simulator or real time)
+    - Simulated Time?  (select if is a simulated or real time)

+With all the data listed above you create a time, which is entered into the list of their corresponding race track

 Finally you can see the list of times for each race track, ordered by:

   - Lap time (obviusly and default)
   - Wheater
   - Time type (real or simulated)

+  Fun!